Developing Country TDM

 Access Exchange International (www.globalride-sf.org) is a non-profit organization that promotes cost-effective access to public transportation for disabled persons in developing countries.

-Andrea Broaddus, Todd Litman and Gopinath Menon (2009), Training Document On Transportation Demand Management, Sustainable Urban Transport Project (www.sutp.org) and GTZ (www.gtz.de).
+Andrea Broaddus, Todd Litman and Gopinath Menon (2009), Training Document on Transportation Demand Management, Sustainable Urban Transport Project (www.sutp.org) and GTZ (www.gtz.de); at https://bit.ly/2Hfgj7y.

 Centre For Science And Environment (CSE) (www.cseindia.org) is a network of professionals interested in environmental and sustainable development issues, located in New Delhi, India.

-CSE (2009), Footfalls: Obstacle Course To Livable Cities, Right To Clean Air Campaign, Centre For Science And Environment (www.cseindia.org).
+CSE (2009), Footfalls: Obstacle Course to Livable Cities, Right to Clean Air Campaign, Centre for Science and Environment (www.cseindia.org); at www.indiaenvironmentportal.org.in/content/footfalls-obstacle-course-livable-cities.

 DFID (www.transport-links.org) by the UK Department for International Development presents information about transport-related strategies for supporting development in lower-income countries.
 The DFID-sponsored report Social Benefits in Transport Planning (www.transport-links.org/transport_links/projects/projects_document_page.asp?projectid=322), describes methodologies for more comprehensive transportation project evaluation.

-GEF (2006), Environmentally Sustainable Transport And Climate Change: Experiences And Lessons From Community Initiatives, Global Environment Facility (www.undp.org); at www.undp.org/sgp/download/GEF_SGP_Sustainable_Transport_and_Climate_Change.pdf.
+GEF (2006), Environmentally Sustainable Transport and Climate Change: Experiences and Lessons From Community Initiatives, Global Environment Facility (www.undp.org); at http://sgp.undp.org.

 Global Development Research Center (www.gdrc.org/uem) provides extensive resources for development planning and evaluation.